Need to Know

 What Happens — Before, During, and After?

-When you arrive for your procedure a nurse will greet you and let the team know you’ve arrived.
+When you arrive for your procedure a staff member will greet you and let the team know you’ve arrived.
 You will be brought into an exam room and asked to change into a gown.
 Your doctor will greet you, explain the procedure and answer any questions you may have.

 You will lie on an exam table for the procedure.
 After cleaning the area of the skin, your physician will numb the area with a local anesthetic.
 You will feel a tiny pinch from the anesthesia.